2008 World University Cycling Championship

 The 2008 World University Cycling Championship is the 5th Word University Cycling Championship sponsored by the International University Sports Federation (FISU) and sanctioned by the Union Cycliste Internationale (UCI).
-The championship took place in Nijmegen, Netherlands from 21 to 25 May 2008.
-Prague, Czech Republic and Bangkok, Thailand were also candidate cities to organize the championship.
+The championship took place in Nijmegen, Netherlands, from 21 to 25 May 2008.
+Prague and Bangkok were also candidate cities to organize the championship.
 The NOC*NSF chairman Erica Terpstra opened he World Championships at the opening ceremony on 21 May.
 Athletes from 25 countries competed in the disciplines mountain bike cross-country, mountain bike marathon, individual time trial and road race.
 It was the first time in student sports that there was held a World Championship Mountain Biking.

 Participation

 Each country was allowed to enter a maximum of 20 competitors: 4 men and women in the road race events and 6 men and women in the mountain bike events.
 A person was allowed to participate as a competitor if he/she was born between 1 January 1980 and 31 December 1990 and was a full-time student at a university or similar institute or had obtained their academic degree in the year preceding the event.